-In Experiment 2, five conditions of MIP were held.
-Self-neutral condition and soundscape-neutral condition were different from Robinson et al.’s study.
-Text and background colours were defined by aimed valence of mood (positive, negative, and neutral).
+In Experiment 2, five MIP conditions were held.
+The self-neutral condition and soundscape-neutral condition were different from those in Robinson et al.’s study.
+The text and background colours were defined by the intended mood valence (positive, negative, and neutral).

 Environments

-The web site for the experiment was on the servers owned by National Institute of Information and Communications Technology (NICT).
-The participants accessed the web site with their own PC and proceeded the experimental tasks.
+The web site for the experiment was hosted on servers owned by the National Institute of Information and Communications Technology.
+The participants accessed the web site using their own computer and proceeded to complete the experimental tasks.
 The time was recorded at the end of each task.
-The progress of each participant was recorded and thus a participant could participate only once.
+The progress of each participant was recorded, so participants could participate only once.

 MIP

-The MIPs were according to the previous study[citation, Robinson 2012].
-First, the participants were instructed to listen music that would be used in subsequent sentence presentations.
-At this timing, the participants were required to select which music/sound is suitable for assigned condition (positive, negative, or neutral).
-They listened at least one minute for each and after that they could click selection buttons.
-Before selection, they could repeat the music/sounds freely.
+The MIPs were in line with those outlined by Robinson [citation, Robinson 2012].
+First, the participants were instructed to listen to the music that would be used in the subsequent sentence presentations.
+At this time, they were required to select which music/sound was suitable for the assigned condition (positive, negative, or neutral).
+They listened to each clip for at least one minute, and after that they could click the selection buttons.
+They could repeat the music/sounds as many times as they wished before making their selection.

-After the selection, the explanation of the procedure were instructed by showing the screenshots and text of "Texts will be presented on the monitor.
-You should assign the contents to your life and remember such a situation and how you felt at that time.
-Don't hesitate to represent your expression. [...].
-Please remember one by one with care." in Japanese.
-After that, the colours of text and background gradually changed (Table [figure, table2]).
-After changing colours, MIP started.
+After the selection, the procedure was explained to participants by showing them screenshots and the following text in Japanese: “Texts will be presented on the monitor.
+You should relate the contents to your life and remember such a situation and how you felt at that time.
+Don’t hesitate to represent your expression. [...]
+Please carefully remember these one by one.”
+After that, the colours of the text and background gradually changed (Table [figure, table2]).
+After the colours changed, the MIP started.